hmajid2301/nixicle/README.md

 ## 🚀 Features

-Some features of my dotfiles:
+Some features of my config:

 - Structured to allow multiple **NixOS configurations**, including **desktop**, **laptop** and **homelab**
 - **Custom** live ISO for installing NixOS